 Welcome to our series that brings you original content from individuals in the news.
-We’re calling it “From the Horse’s Mouth,” because these posts will let the authors speak for themselves.
-Not because they are horses.
+We’re calling it “Verbatim” because these posts will let the authors speak for themselves.

 John Green’s new YA novel, Turtles All the Way Down, has been released to no small fanfare.
 This book follows Green’s extremely successful 2012 YA novel The Fault in Our Stars, three other previous books, and several interesting multimedia projects.
 Back in 2008, Green spoke with The English Journal about his book Looking for Alaska, how English teachers can connect with young readers, advice for young writers, and Lucky Charms (among other topics).
 When asked what he thought about diverse representation in young adult literature, he answered:

 I don’t think teenagers reading literature need to see a world they know; I think they need to see a world they know isn’t bullshit.